 This festival is also a time for gathering to pray for the happiness of the GoddessGoddess.
 People gather under the mango tree and pray for the prosperity of their marriages and families.
 It marks the end of the rainy season and is followed by a feast and special prayers.

-The pouring of water and incense marks this festival into a temple.
+The pouring of water and incense marks this festival in a temple.
 Many families and friends attend the festival to offer Goddess Lakshmi prayers and wish her the best of luck and blessings.

 Haritalika Teej festival is considered the best festival celebrated during the monsoons as it marks the arrival of the rains.
 In Haritalika, the GoddessGoddess of the Dawn makes a journey from heaven to earth and welcomes the new day of dawn.